eventsourcing/rfc/5/README.md

 ### 2.9.
 ByteArray

-Serialized as a hexadecimal number
+Serialized as a base64 string

 ### 2.10.
 String